 They are also a good source of vitamin C.

 Vitamin C is a powerful, natural antioxidant.
-According to the National Institutes of Health (NIH), vitamin C can:
+According to the National Institutes of Health (NIH),

 - block some of the damage caused by disease-causing free radicals